Summertime (1955 film): Filming

 Principal photography took place on location in Venice in the summer of 1954 on a budget of $1.1 million.
+Finance came in part from the Woolf brothers.
 It was one of the first British-produced films to be shot entirely on location.
-Interior sequences set in the Pensione Fiori were filmed in studio, though the scenes occurring on the Pensione's veranda were shot along Venice's Grand Canal on a terrace constructed on an empty lot.
+Interior sequences set in the Pensione Fiorini were filmed in studio, though the scenes occurring on the Pensione's veranda were shot along Venice's Grand Canal on a terrace constructed on an empty lot.

 Italian government officials initially resisted director David Lean's request to allow his crew to film on location during the summer months, the height of the tourist season, especially when local gondolieri, fearful they would lose income, threatened to strike if he was given permission to do so.
 The problem was resolved when United Artists made a generous donation to the fund established to finance the restoration of St Mark's Basilica.
 Lean also was required to promise the cardinal that no short dresses or bare arms would be seen in or near the city's holy sites.

-In one scene, the character of Jane Hudson falls into a canal as she steps backwards while photographing Di Rossi's shop in Campo San Barnaba.
+In one scene, Jane Hudson falls into a canal as she steps backwards while photographing Di Rossi's shop in Campo San Barnaba.
 Leading lady Katharine Hepburn, concerned about her health, was disinclined to do the stunt herself, but Lean felt it would be obvious if he replaced her with a stunt double.
 He filled the water with a disinfectant that caused it to foam, which added to Hepburn's reluctance, then required her to film the scene approximately four times until he was satisfied with the results.
 To protect her skin, Hepburn was covered with Vaseline.
 Later that night, Hepburn's eyes began to itch and water.
-She was eventually diagnosed with a rare form of conjunctivitis that plagued her for the remainder of her life.
+She was eventually diagnosed with a rare form of conjunctivitis that plagued her for the rest of her life.